STANDARDS & ETHICS

 Aggregating International & Community Sources

-The 5-Step Verification Standard
+The 5-Step Aggregation Standard

 Rigorous Classification